YKhanna2003/Scalable_Backend_for_Satellite_Imagery/API/README.md

     git clone https://github.com/your-username/image-processing-functions.git

-2. Install the required libraries, preferably in a virtual environment:
+2. Install the required libraries, preferably in a virtual environment.

-    pip install -r requirements.txt

 3. Use the functions in your Python scripts as shown in the examples below.